Victor and Lilian Hochhauser

 In 2011, Lilian and Victor Hochhauser presented the Mariinsky Ballet at the Royal Opera House and a second tour of the extraordinary Guangdong Acrobatic Troupe of China, performing Swan Lake at the London Coliseum and in the provinces.
 They also arranged for the Israel Philharmonic Orchestra to appear at the BBC Proms.
 The IPO's resident conductor Zubin Mehta was joined by soloist Gil Shaham.
 Sir Peter Wright's The Nutcracker ended a very busy year!

 More hugely successful ballet seasons followed, all at the Royal Opera House.
 2013 and 2016 saw the return of the brilliant Bolshoi Ballet and in 2014 and 2017 it was the turn of the magnificent Mariinsky Ballet.
-We are delighted that the Bolshoi Ballet will be back again in 2019, with another thrilling repertoire.
+The Bolshoi Ballet thrilled us yet again with their sparkling repertoire in 2019.
+Regretfully, the 2020 season featuring the National Ballet of Canada's performances of Rudolf Nureyev's The Sleeping Beauty had to be cancelled due to the Covid-19 pandemic.

 Victor Hochhauser was awarded a CBE for his contribution to the Arts in 1993.
-Lilian Hochhauser was made a Fellow of the Royal College of Music in 1991 and this year she received a CBE for Services to the Arts and Cultural Relations.
+Lilian Hochhauser was made a Fellow of the Royal College of Music in 1991 and in 2018 she received a CBE for Services to the Arts and Cultural Relations.